ozgurpolat/stanford-machine-learning/Project1/ReadMe.md

 This folder contains **MATLAB** and **PYTHON** folders.
-The original exercises are completed in MATLAB, and I am currently converting these MATLAB files into python code.
+The original exercises are completed in MATLAB, and I have also converted the MATLAB files into python code.